-- 4.1 The Council has participated in the National Fraud Initiative since it was introduced.
+- The Council has participated in the National Fraud Initiative since it was introduced.
 The exercise has evolved over the years and is now web based and managed by the Cabinet Office.
-The project involves electronically matching data from a number of sources in order to identify possible fraud or irregularity.
+The project involves electronically matching data from numerous sources in order to identify possible fraud or irregularity.
 This exercise is undertaken every two years. - 4.2 The Cabinet Office identifies matches and allocates a risk score from 100% on a decreasing order.
-Officers are expected to examine the high risk first on a descending basis.
-There is no requirement to examine all of the remaining matches and officers are encouraged to select a sample where there are large volumes of data for checking.
+Officers are expected to examine the high risk matches first on a descending basis.
+There is no requirement to examine all the remaining matches and officers are encouraged to select a sample where there are large volumes of data for checking.

-- 4.3 Examples of the different matches include: - Housing Benefit Claimants who are tenants at a different address. - Housing Benefit claimants who are not entitled to claim because they are in receipt of Student Loans. - Blue Badge Parking Permits, Concessionary Travel passes and Private Residential Care Home residents where the individual is recorded as deceased on the Disclosure of Death Registration Information (DDRI) or Department for Work and Pensions (DWP) list of deceased persons - Duplicate creditors or duplicate payments to creditors - Housing Benefit claimants who also appear on a local authority payroll - Council Tax Reduction Scheme to payroll - 4.4 All benefit fraud is investigated by the DWP, however the Cabinet Office still require the authority to undertake an initial check of the Housing Benefit claims before passing the matches to the DWP to investigate. - 4.5 Work on the 2020-21 matches has nearly concluded.
-Over 8,000 matches have been checked to date, with no issues identified following investigation, as summarised in the table:
+4.3 Examples of the different matches include:

+- Housing Benefit Claimants who are tenants at a different address. - Housing Benefit claimants who are not entitled to claim because they are in receipt of Student Loans. - Blue Badge Parking Permits, Concessionary Travel Passes and Private Residential Care Home residents where the individual is recorded as deceased on the Disclosure of Death Registration Information (DDRI) or Department for Work and Pensions (DWP) list of deceased persons. - Duplicate creditors or duplicate payments to creditors. - Payroll to Payroll (potentially working at more than one council) - Housing Benefit claimants who also appear on a local authority payroll. - Council Tax Reduction Scheme to payroll. - 4.4 All benefit fraud is investigated by the DWP, however the Cabinet Office still require the authority to undertake an initial check of the Housing Benefit claims before passing the matches to the DWP to investigate.
+Over time it is expected that as more claims transfer to Universal Credit that the number of Housing Benefit matches will reduce. - 4.5 Work on the 2024/25 matches is well underway.
+Nearly 5,000 matches have been checked to date, with no frauds identified.
+At the same stage on the previous NFI exercise in 2022/23 there were only 2 errors identified.
+Departments continue to review the remaining matches and will make referrals to the investigation team as appropriate if fraud is suspected.
+The progress is summarised in the table:

-Matches undertaken by 1st September 2022
+Matches undertaken by 11th June 2025

 Total Matches Errors Frauds Overpayments

 Matches Checked Identified Identified Identified

-14,752 8,336 2 Nil £1,312
+11,248 4,924 0 0 £0